Limm-jk/Limm-jk/README.md

 ### Hi There! 👋
 This is Limm_jk, Studying in CNU.
 I'm interested in Data Engineering & Back-End Engineering.
-I want to challenge many projects and skills.
+I want to challenge various projects and skills.

 <div align=left>